Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Applying Model to Practice

-Given the definitions of the input and output variables, we estimate Prediction Model 1 using internal consumer preferences only.
-We focus on the photo samples from the category ``Main (single)", which contains 931 consumers and 33,804 consumer-template pairs.
-Each consumer-template pair corresponds to one consumer choice.
-Among these 33,804 choices, 3,629 are positive samples (i.e., consumers choose to take photos with the templates), and 30,175 are negative samples.
 We retain $40\%$ of the observations as the test set and use the remaining data for training the model.
 The training and test sets include 20,282 and 13,522 observations, respectively.
 As positive samples only account for 10.7\% of the total sample size, an unbalanced sample problem is encountered.
 To alleviate this problem, we upsample the minority class to 18,000 to better match the majority class.
 We concatenate the upsampled minority class and the majority class to form the final training set and train the model using a random forest.
 The number of trees in the forest is set to 100.
 The class weights are set to be balanced.

 We estimate Prediction Model 2 using both internal and external consumer preferences.
 Specifically, external UGC data contain photos taken by individual users in front of various backgrounds.
 Each photo represents a user's chosen background and thus serves as a positive sample for the prediction model.
-There are 1375 external photos or choice observations.
-Combining these with the 33,804 internal observations yields a sample size of 35,179 photos.
-We use 70\% of the observations, or 24,625 photos, as the training set.
+Taking the graffiti theme as an example.
+There are 1375 external photos in the graffiti them, each representing a unique consumer and a unique external template.
+There are 1375 unique consumers and 1375 unique external templates.
+These 1375 consumer-template pairs serve as positive samples.
+Combining these with the 33,804 internal observations yields a sample size of 35,179 consumer-template pairs.
+We use 70\% of the observations, or 24,625 pairs, as the training set.
 Among them, 2,544 are positive samples, and 22,081 are negative samples.
 To address the unbalanced sample issue, we upsample the minority class to 20,000 to align with the majority class.
 We estimate Prediction Model 2 using a random forest again, maintaining the same hyperparameters as those employed in Prediction Model 1.